quasipedia/atc-ng/docs/play/interface.rst

   radar marking on screen and the one closest to it.
 Note that the spacing of radar markings and their aspect can be altered via :doc:`specific settings
   <settings>`.
+- *How long have you been playing the current scenario*, yes... you truly wasted that much time!

 The flight strips